Ysoroko/FT_SPLIT_TESTER/README.md

 1) Git clone this repo inside your libft folder containing your "ft_split.c" file (and any other .c files needed for your ft_split to work)

-2) Optionally, you can manually provide the path to your ft_split.c file in Makefile
+2) Optionally, you can manually provide the path to your ft_split.c (and other.c files it uses) in Makefile

-      Example: /Users/jdoe/libft/ft_split.c \
+      Example: /Users/jdoe/libft/ft_split.c

 3) a) For MacOs, ignore this part, everything is already set up for the tester to count the memory used.